• Ebook

 See the recipe card for complete details on ingredients and quantities.

-• Vegan & Egg-Free - To make this recipe egg-free, mix one tablespoon of potato or corn starch in with your dry ingredients.
-Then add 3 tablespoons of water when adding the wet ingredients.
+• egg-free - Mix one tablespoon of potato starch or cornstarch in with the dry ingredients.
+Then add 3 tablespoons of water or milk when adding the wet ingredients.

 Step-by-Step Instructions